publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch6/m__us_usc_t16_s698u–7.md

  __Termination of Valles Caldera Trust__

-    Valles Caldera Trust to terminate 180 days after December 19, 2014, unless Secretary determines that the date be extended to facilitate the transitional management of the Preserve, see [section 698v–11(c)(4)(A) of this title][/us/usc/t16/s698v–11/c/4/A].
+    Valles Caldera Trust to terminate 180 days after Dec.
+19, 2014, unless the Secretary of the Interior determines that the date be extended to facilitate the transitional management of the Valles Caldera National Preserve, see [section 698v–11(c)(4)(A) of this title][/us/usc/t16/s698v–11/c/4/A].

 ----------